 For the first part of the cap rate formula, we need to find out what the NOI is.
 This is the amount of cash flow generated by an investment property after subtracting operating expenses, but before principal and interest payments, capital expenditures, depreciation and amortization.

-Next, you find out the property value, by having a realtor conduct a comparative market analysis or getting the property appraised.
+Next, you find out the property value, by having a real estate agent conduct a comparative market analysis or getting the property appraised.
 You can also get a rough estimate of what your property is currently worth on sites like Zillow.
 Then, you multiply that number by 100 to figure out the cap rate.
 A good cap rate is typically 4 to 7 percent or higher, although it does depend on property class and location.

 Cap Rate Example